×

 What is relevant to our purpose is that this entire process shows that the “omer” – or more importantly – what the omer represents - should be acceptable to God.
 We’ll discuss that some more later on in this article.

-Based on these three reasons, most Sabbath / Festival observing groups that believe the Wave Sheaf Offering should be performed on Sunday, teach that the Sabbath that precedes the offering must be within the Feast of Unleavened Bread.
-In most cases, both the Sabbath and the Wave Sheaf Offering will fall within the Festival but on years where Aviv 15 (the first day of the festival) falls on Sunday, the only “weekly” Sabbath during the festival falls on the last day of the festival.
-In that case, the Wave Sheaf Offering would fall outside (just after) the Festival of Unleavened Bread.
+But on years where Aviv 15 (the first day of the festival) falls on Sunday, the only “weekly” Sabbath during the festival falls on the 7th day of the festival.
+In that case, the Wave Sheaf Offering would fall outside (just after) the Festival of Unleavened Bread.timeline of 2021 week

 Is there a problem with the Wave Sheaf Offering being after the Festival of Unleavened Bread?
-Apparently not since God – who certainly knew that this would occasionally happen – provided no remedy for this situation.
-He did provide in the Torah a remedy when asked about a person who could not sacrifice the Passover lamb because he was unclean (Numbers 9).
-He also provided in the Torah a remedy when Zelophehad’s daughters questioned Moses in regards to their father’s inheritance (Numbers 27).
+Apparently not since God – who certainly knew that this would occasionally happen – provided no remedy in the Torah for that situation.
+It is interesting to note that He did provide a Torah remedy when asked about a person who could not sacrifice the Passover lamb because he was unclean (Numbers 9).
+He also provided a Torah remedy when Zelophehad’s daughters questioned Moses in regards to their father’s inheritance (Numbers 27).
 But the Wave Sheaf falling outside the Festival of Unleavened Bread was apparently not a problem since we see nothing in the Torah to remedy it.

 So what about Joshua 5?
 Since Joshua had just led the Hebrew people into the Promised Land, did he not instruct the priests to perform the Wave Sheaf Offering before allowing the people to harvest the grain?
 Many believe that he did, and because of the timing indicated in the passage – they believe Joshua’s “example” provides an alternate way to time the festival.
 Here’s the pertinent text -